 Class II Division 2: Combustible Dust Environments

 Class II Division 2 locations involve combustible dust that may accumulate under abnormal conditions.
+Dust hazards differ from vapor hazards because dust can settle, build up, and insulate heat, changing thermal behavior over time.

 Typical facilities include: